Functions

 What is a function?

 A function is a block of code that performs a specific task.
-A function takes an input, performs some calculations on the input, and generates an output.
+A function takes an input, performs some operations on the input and generates outputs.
+For example, a function can take the radius as input and calculate the area and circumference as output.

 Function declaration

-The syntax for declaring a function in go is
+The following is the syntax for declaring a function in Go

 2 //function body